dmh2000/ApiGenNodeHack/README.md

 5. Create a node.js skeleton app in a directory of your choice
    - you probably want to use 'npm init' for this
 6. Create a 'src' directory in your node app.
-7. Unzip the downloaded API SDK into the 'src' directory
+7. Unzip or untar the downloaded API SDK into the 'src' directory.
+It will add a directory named something like _apiGateway-js-sdk_ which contains the files produced by the AWS API SDK generator.

 ## The Hack